maxcolliander/AsciiVision/README.md

 ---
 ## Features
 - Converts video frames into ASCII art.
-- Supports edge-based ASCII rendering using Canny edge detection.
+- Supports edge-based ASCII rendering using Canny and Sobel edge detection.
 - Parallelized processing for improved performance.
-- Customizable ASCII characters for rendering.
 - Modular design for easy extension.
 - Option to save processed videos to disk.